KangasTUNI/VRGazeTrackerEvaluation/README.md

 ### Gaze data analysis

-The gaze data analysis is a set of functions
+The gaze data analysis software is a set of Python functions in a Jupyter Notebook environment.
+The functions read the data from a set of files, does some data cleaning and then create a number of visualizations and compute quantitative results.
+The functions can be easily modified and new functions can be implemented by extending the Notebook.